SalesAmerSP/k8s-vpa/README.md

 ## Other testing

-Enable feature gate "InPlacePodVerticalScaling", this is outside of VPA See also resize cpu and memory [here](kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/)
+Enable feature gate "InPlacePodVerticalScaling", this is outside of VPA based on the issue above.
+Needs testig in future.

+See also resize cpu and memory [here](kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/)